xaviemirmon/next-chat-app/README.md

 * Messages separated by more than an hour are sectioned with the date and time.
 * Messages from the same user sent within 20 seconds are grouped together with reduced vertical spacing.

+#### Sending a message
+Type the message you want to send then hit Enter/Return

 ## Components
 The components directory contains reusable UI components such as Message, Chat, ChatHeader, and ChatFooter.
 Each message bubble handles its own styling and logic, ensuring reusability.

 The project use and Express API and websocket to manage realtime and asynchronous message communitcation.
 Loggged in user is stored with React Context.

+Events are stored in a Postgres DB with Prisma as the ORM.

+## Websockets

+With websockets you can open up two windows logged in as the different connected user (e.g. Sender and Alisha) chat together in realtime.

+You can also change `NEXT_PUBLIC_API_URL` to your local IP e.g. `NEXT_PUBLIC_API_URL=192.168.1.10:3001` and have a play from a mobile.

 ## Styling